 Those leaders can use the data to improve their areas of the church.
 They can help brainstorm ways to make positive changes based on the survey results.

 Once you've analyzed your church survey data and shared it with leaders, move on to the action planning phase.
-Use an organized approach to create action plans that really benefit your congregation.
+Utilize a systematic approach to develop effective action plans that benefit your congregation.

 Next, use pulse surveys or short polls to drill further into selected focus areas.
 This will help you get more nuanced information on the changes to implement in your church.
 These polls can be much shorter than your more extensive church survey and should focus on details.